BarrileteChapin/Assembly/marbles(game)/readme.md

 # Description:
-“Marbles game” designing by using MIPS.
+“Marbles game” designed by using MIPS.

 It has only three rounds.
 Each of you has 10 marbles.
 In each round, you have to enter a bet number and guess your enemy’s bets (even or odd).
 Once you have correct